quangthangisme/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Contact**: A stored record of a student or tutor, containing relevant details such as name, ID, and class.
-* **Tag**: A specific keyword which can be associated with an arbitrary value, for a specific contact.
 * **Class**: A group of students assigned to a particular tutor.
 * **Course**: A subject or academic course that multiple classes and students may belong to.
 * **Event**: A scheduled session such as tutorial class, remedial, or consultation that tutors can create, modify, and assign students to.
 * **Todo**: A task or action item that can be associated with a student or another tutor, such as grading assignments, scheduling follow-ups, or preparing lesson materials.
+* **Tag**: A specific keyword which can be associated with an arbitrary value, for a specific contact, event, or todo.
 * **Head Tutor**: A tutor responsible for overseeing other tutors.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS.